Olympia & Chehalis Valley Co.

 Peoria Railway Terminal

 Rustic serif lettering and patina.
-Owned by the Rock Island, Chicago & Alton and Peoria & Pekin Union Railroads.
+Once owned by the Rock Island, Chicago & Alton and Peoria & Pekin Union Railroads.
+100 year centenarian!

 History